-For more than 35 years, Dan has represented clients in complex civil and criminal business litigation, and clients often retain him as appellate counsel in significant civil and criminal matters.
-His criminal practice frequently overlaps with civil matters.
-He simultaneously has defended clients targeted by state and federal law enforcement agencies in parallel civil litigation and in regulatory proceedings before such agencies as the SEC, state insurance departments, attorneys general, and other agencies.
+For more than 35 years, corporations and their officers and directors have retained Dan to represent them in complex matters, ranging from class actions to regulatory investigations to defense of criminal proceedings to serving as their appellate counsel in significant civil and criminal matters.
+He often simultaneously defends clients targeted by state and federal law enforcement agencies in parallel civil litigation and in regulatory proceedings before such agencies as the DOJ, SEC, state insurance departments, attorneys general, and other agencies.

 Dan’s civil practice covers issues relating to securities, unfair competition, fiduciary and shareholder rights and obligations, and general business litigation.
 Recent cases have included defense of matters alleging inaccurate financial reporting, fraud and breach of fiduciary duty by public company officers and directors, and deceptive sales practices in the insurance, telecommunications, and food industries.

-His criminal matters have included defending public company officers in investigations of alleged securities fraud; obtaining dismissals of criminal charges in high profile matters in New York, Washington, D.C., and Boston, Massachusetts; and representing a prominent brokerage firm in a criminal investigation arising from the Orange County, California bankruptcy and in subsequent California Supreme Court proceedings.
+His criminal matters have included winning dismissals of criminal charges in high-profile matters litigated in New York, Washington, D.C., and Boston, Massachusetts; defending public company officers in investigations of alleged securities fraud; and representing a prominent brokerage firm in a criminal investigation arising from the Orange County, California bankruptcy and in subsequent California Supreme Court proceedings.

-Routinely, clients retain Dan as appellate counsel in significant civil and criminal matters.
-In recent years he has argued issues that include a range of diverse matters such as:
+Clients often retain Dan as appellate counsel.
+In recent years he has argued matters presenting a diverse range of issues such as:

-United States v.
-Hitt249 F.3d 1010 (D.C.
+249 F.3d 1010 (D.C.
 Cir.); 107 F. Supp.
 2d 29 (D.D.C.)
-Lead defense in trial court, and obtained rare dismissal based on statute of limitations, on behalf of the China program director of McDonnell Douglas, who was charged with criminal conspiracy to violate export laws in connection with the shipment of aircraft machining tools to China.
-(2000, 2001)
+Led defense and obtained rare dismissal of criminal charges, based on statute of limitations, on behalf of the China program director of McDonnell Douglas, who was charged with criminal conspiracy to violate export laws in connection with the shipment of aircraft machining tools to China.